-3. Three Series of 6 races, so 4 to count in each.
+3. Three series of 7 races each, the best 4 results to count in each series.

-5. All starts will be from SYC E (Old Fortline) one cable to the west of harbour entrances.
-Courses are set on the day and published on Southwick Club notice board in an attempt to achieve 100 minutes of sailing for a boat with an SCCH of 1000.
+5. All starts will be from SYC E (Old Fort line) one cable to the west of harbour entrances.
+Courses are set on the day and published on Southwick Club notice board in an attempt to achieve 100 minutes of sailing for a boat with a handicap of 0 (zero).

 6. The first boat across the line in each race is awarded a bottle of quality wine to be claimed at the Pursuit Series Suppers.

 8. Points will be awarded as one for first, two for second and so on.
 Lowest overall in all three series wins the Pursuit Challenge Trophy.
 Winner in each series gets a bottle of malt whisky.
 These prizes will be awarded at the Prizegiving Dinner in November.

 9. To promote the "enjoyment of sailing" handicaps will be adjusted after each race throughout the year.
 A win carries a penalty of 6 minutes for the next race, 2nd place 5 minutes, 3rd place 4 minutes.
 If you are last you will be given a boost of 6 minutes for the next race, 5 minutes for the next to last and 4 minutes for 3rd from last.

 10. When less than 6 boats are competing, the positive and negative adjustments are both applied.
 A list of handicaps for the next race will be published on the board at Southwick, together with the results to date.
 The results will also be published on the website.